Guy Snyder (writer)

 Guy Eugene Snyder Jr. (born May 3, 1951, in Columbus, Ohio) is an American science fiction writer.

 In 1974, he was a finalist for the second ever John W. Campbell Award for Best New Writer, for his 1973 novel Testament XXI.

+In 1979, Orson Scott Card wrote in Science Fiction Review that "Lady of Ice" by Guy Snyder was a "pure science fiction adventure story".